Receipts Manual

 The Resolution setting contains the maximum resolution to be used for receipt photos.
 The Full Size option will use the native resolution for the device camera.

 Tap the Sync button to manage sync options.
 Sync repositories may be created on Box, Dropbox, or Google Drive.
 Receipts uses a custom locking mechanism to prevent multiple clients from trying to sync at the same time.
 All receipts (with attachments), budgets, accounts, categories, repeats, fields, and most other settings are synced.
 The Sync After section specifies when Receipts should sync to the repository.
-Enable Launch to sync after app launch (or switching from the background), Quit to sync after the app exits (or is moved to the background), and/or Save to sync whenever a receipt is added/edited.
+Enable Launch to sync after app launch (or switching from the background), Quit to sync after the app exits (or is moved to the background), or Save to sync whenever a receipt is added/edited.
 Sync may be manually initiated at any time by tapping the Sync button on the top right.
+Alternatively, pull down the accounts, categories, or receipt list views to start syncing.
 Tap the Reset Locks button if a lock was not updated correctly (due to another client exit/crash) and is preventing access to the repository.
 Note that resetting locks could corrupt the sync repository if another client is currently syncing.
-Note that if sync is enabled, new receipts are not assigned receipt numbers until they have been synced.
+If sync is enabled, new receipts are not assigned receipt numbers until they have been synced.
 Also, if a client has updated a receipt that has also changed on the server, the client version of the receipt is uploaded.

 Tap Import to import receipts (CSV) and attachments.
-File column headers are listed on the left with matching fields listed on the right.
+Column headers are listed on the left with matching fields listed on the right.
 Each column header may be matched to a field in Receipts or not imported.
 Select a column to modify its settings.
 Enable Import to import the column, select the Field to import to, and specify any other field settings (if applicable).
+Account, category, list, and tag fields include an option to automatically create new values if they don't already exist.
 Total fields include a Unit setting for specifying the total unit.
 Date fields include a Format setting for specifying the date format.
 The date format must follow conventions specified by the Unicode Technical Standard #35.
 Attachment fields include a Folder setting for specifying which folder to use for the attachments.
 Once the settings are configured, tap Parse to display the receipt list.
 Select which receipts to import from the receipt list by selecting the circle on the left side.
 By default, Receipts will automatically select any new receipts.
 Tap Import to import the receipts.

 Tap Export to export receipts (CSV) and attachments.
-Filter which receipts to include by selecting the account, category, active state, and interval.
+Select a filter to limit which receipts to include.
 Select the receipt fields to include and reorder them by dragging the icon to the right of each field.
-Enable the Data switch to include the export file and the Photos, Voice Memos, and Attachments switches to include various attachment types.
+Enable the Data switch to include the export file and the Photos, Drawings, Voice Memos, and Attachments switches to include various attachment types.

 • To restore a backup from an email, open Mail, select the email, and tap and hold the backup file until the Open sheet appears.
 Select Receipts from the list of apps.
 Note that backup files can quickly become very large (especially with attachments) and most email providers limit messages to around 5-10 MB.